KEvinEdu14/Calculator_Ruby/README.md

-# Ruby Calculator Docker Project
+# Local Time Ruby Docker Project

-This project is a simple Ruby-based calculator that performs basic arithmetic operations (+, -, *, /) with user input.
-The application is containerized using Docker, making it easy to run in any environment.
+This project demonstrates a simple Ruby application that displays the local time, containerized using Docker.
+The container runs a Ruby script that outputs the current local time to the console.

 ## Files

-- `calculator.rb`: Ruby script that prompts the user for two numbers and an operator, then calculates and prints the result.
+- `time.rb`: Ruby script that displays the local time.
 - `Dockerfile`: Docker configuration file to build and run the application.

 ## Prerequisites